YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 * read replica can be promoted as its own databases, this breaks the replication
 #### Keys
 1. It scaling read performance, `not` for disaster recovery
-2. Requires automatic backup. - automatic back must be enabled in order to deploy a read replica
+2. Requires `automatic backup`. - automatic back must be enabled in order to deploy a read replica
 3. Multiple read replica are supported.
   * allow you to add up to 5 read replicas to each DB instance